Toppenish High School: Sports

 Toppenish High School plays in the Central Washington Athletic Conference (CWAC) as a size 2A school.
 Sports offered include football, golf, volleyball, basketball, soccer, wrestling, track and field, swimming, and tennis.

 Toppenish is well known for their extremely successful wrestling program.
 The boys wrestling team has taken home state championships in 1991, 1993, 1998 (2A), 2016 (2A), 2017 (2A), 2019 (2A), 2020 (2A), 2022 (1A), 2023 (1A) and 2024 (1A).

+Scandals

+Toppenish High School has had legal reports in the past involving allegations of teachers committing heinous acts with Students.
+Johnny and Bertha Cerna were both staff members as part of Toppenish High School and Toppenish School District.
+Both were accused of providing alcohol and having sexual relations with students.
+The teachers have been fired in early 2022.
+Johnny Cerna lost his teaching licence in 2023.
+Bertha Cerna passed in mid 2023.